joao-vieira/thumbnail-maker/README.md

 ### Thumbnail Maker

 ## Description
 This API receives an image in Base64 format, and resizes it to 100x100px.
 Since image processing can take time, a long-running job architecture was implemented.
-For the purpose of this exercise, a simple implementation with the library flask_executor was implemented.
+For the purpose of this exercise (and due to time constraints), a very simple implementation with the library flask_executor to allow one image to be processed at a time was implemented.

 ## How to Use
 To start the server, run `docker-compose up`